MadScientistHK/Pi2_Face_Recognition/README.md

 Pi² Project ESILV 2017-2018 Team 28

-Made by Martin Jérémy, Guillaume Thomas, Mézouar Chloé et Ekhteraei Aria.
+Made by Martin Jérémy, Guillaume Thomas, Mézouar Chloé and Ekhteraei Aria.

 Our project is for the humanoïd InMoov Robot, we had to implement a face recognition that is able to recognize around 50 differents persons and able to ask if there is an unknown person who wants to be add.